NITHIYANERANJAN/EXPERIMENT--01-ALP-FOR-8086/README.md

-# EXPERIMENT--01-ALP-FOR-8086
+## EXPERIMENT  01  ALP on fundamental arithmetic and logical operations 8086

-Name :
+Name :NITHIYANERANJAN S

-Roll no
+Roll no 212223040136
-Date of experiment :

 ## Aim: To Write and execute ALP on fundamental arithmetic and logical operations
 ## Components required: 8086  emulator